-the expiration of the standstill obligation is (only) provisionally invalid as long as merger clearance has not been obtained.
-Thus, once the transaction receives clearance, the agreement implementing the concentration (which was initially invalid as it violated the standstill obligation) will become legally effective with retroactive effect.36
+In addition to fines, the main legal consequence for infringing the obligation of not implementing a merger without prior clearance is that the agreement implementing the concentration is invalid.
+Although there is no specific case law on whether a subsequent notification may cure such invalidity, it is common practice to also file for merger clearance in cases where a filing obligation initially has been ignored.
+According to the unanimous opinion expressed in legal writing, an agreement implementing a concentration prior to the expiry of the standstill obligation is (only) provisionally invalid as long as merger clearance has not been obtained.
+Thus, once the transaction receives clearance, the agreement implementing the concentration (which was initially invalid as it violated the standstill obligation) will become legally effective with retroactive effect.40